Tineprah07/Web-Programming-CW/README.md

 ### Backend Prompts Used

-> “How do I build a REST API using Express and SQLite?”
+> “How do I build API using Express and SQLite?”
 Helped structure routes (`/results` GET and POST) and understand best practices for SQLite interactions.

 > "What’s the best way to store timestamps for race finish times?"